OpenDive/KawaiiBattleRoyaleSwitchBullet_Dapp/README.md

   - [Marketplace](#marketplace)

 # Kawaii BattleRoyale Switch Bullet
-Kawaii Battle Royale (KBR): Switch Bullet is a NO-LOSS team-based multiplayer first-person shooter.
-Stake your entry into a weekly tournament.
-Purchase a set of initial NFT characters.
-Unlock NFT crates or trade NFT cosmetics such as skins, and new weapons.
+Kawaii Battle Royale (KBR): Switch Bullet is a NO-LOSS team-based multiplayer first-person shooter, similar to games like Overwatch.

+**Except that***, rather than player paying to download the game we implement a **"Stake to Play"** model.
+As well as allow players to enter **NO-LOSS Weekly Tournaments**.
+Each tournament has a base entry fee set in Binance USD (BUSD), which user must stake and lock for the duration of the tournament.
+In return the game, currently, issues a Tournament Entry NFT and a set of ERC-20 KAWAII governance tokens.
+The Tournament Entry NFT must be later burned to redeem the stakes entry once the tournament ends - hence the notion of NO-LOSS.

+For each tournament, the staked entries are pooled and deposited in a money-market liquidity pool such as AAVE.
+To accomplish this, we leverage the Harmony Bridge to allows our Game Oracle to transfer the stake entries (Harmony BUSD) to Ethereum BUSD and deposit it to AAVE.
+The Game Oracle is also in charge of monitoring the state of tournament, and setting the winner of the tournament.

 # Demo
 https://drive.google.com/drive/u/0/folders/15jI5D1y54QY_2ukZpqiXMcN9OYQ6KtKy